BigMouthGuy/PythonCode/README.md

 # PythonCode
 Some Python Projects
-These programs should all work, but please if you copy all of it give me some credit.
-All of these programs have been created by me.
-I hope you can find what you are looking for to improve your code.
+These programs should all work on the version of Python I am running, 3.7 I hope you can find what you are looking for to improve your code.
 Good luck!
 Thanks for Reading!